-Can you grow lettuce indoors?
+Is growing lettuce indoors possible?
 Absolutely!
 In fact, lettuce is one of the easiest vegetables to grow both outside and indoors.
 When the temperatures drop below zero, it’s possible to grow delicious, tender, leaves of lettuce inside the comfort of your own home.

 All plants need some degree of sunlight (lettuce included).
 However, lettuce is shade-tolerant, so it can thrive on less light than other plants.
 A warm sunny windowsill will do in most cases.